danathughes/neuron/Conventions.md

     ~SomeClass();												// Last is the destructor
 	StartUp();													// If the class is a subsystem, put StartUp and ShutDown after the constructors/destructors ShutDown();
     int AMutator();												// Then any other methods, alphabetized.
-If a method isn't marked const, assume it is a mutator void NotMutator2(const int x, const SomeType* thing) const;	// Const correct EVERYTHING otherwise
+If a method isn't marked const,
+                                                                // assume it is a mutator.
+    void NotMutator2(const int x,
+                     const SomeType* thing) const;	            // Correct wrapping; and const correct EVERYTHING

     float* anything;											// Newline, then attributes
     int data1;